HuseyinOzturk2003/Web-Development/README.md

 # Web-Development

 Instructions for running the application
-1- Must have a database application (eg: Microsoft SQL Server) on the computer 2- Open the files from Visual Studio 2022
+1- Download the zip folder
+2- Extract to a folder
-3- Run the application
+3- Open the folder "WebProjectsln"
+4- (Must have a database server in the pc to run the second page)

 Instructions for the usage of data scripts:
 1- Open NuGet package manager